Angus Buchan: Mighty Men Conference

 The Mighty Men Conference was organised by Shalom Trust and was an annual gathering of Christian men and boys who camped in the outdoors.
 The conference's purposes were to worship and to connect with God as well as to grow spiritually.
 The conference began with only 40 people but grew exponentially.
 By the sixth conference, in 2009, more than 200,000 attended.
 In the seventh and final conference the next year, more than 400,000 attended.
 The main emphasis in his message to men is "Husbands love your wives".

 Current work

 He now presents a religious show, Family Time, on e.tv on Friday evenings at 9:55 pm, which is mostly filmed from the Shalom farm.

-He is also a full-time evangelist who travels around the world and draws very large crowds.
-His down to earth message is powerful and aimed at all races and genders.

 Around 2018 his ministry was known for massive prayer meetings that started with the million person meeting in Bloemfontein on 22 April 2017.

 Following a prayer breakfast in Bloemfontein in March 2020 he was one of 67 attendees infected with COVID-19.